pzprovi/pzprovi.github.io/README.md

  # Technologies we use (Server-side):
  - WebAPI
  - C#.Net
- - Google AI Translation
+ - AI Translation
- - Google Machine Learning
+ - Machine Learning

  # Technologies we use (management site and assets)
  - Sors Movie Management App